 Wightlink, which introduced the ferries in 2009, now needs to obtain licences to carry out the environmental work before construction of the terminal can begin.

-New Forest's district council and park authority withdrew their objections to the scheme after it was revealed Natural England had agreed to the plans to replenish the marsh.'Battle not over'
+New Forest's district council and park authority withdrew their objections to the scheme after it was revealed Natural England had agreed to the plans to replenish the marsh.

 The Lymington River Association continued to argue during the public inquiry that the bigger W class ferries were damaging the river with its protected mudflats and salt marshes, which are rich in bird and marine life.

 Stephen Akester, from the group, said: "This is something we have been struggling with since 2008 and getting to this point is clearly disappointing.

 "The firm still has to get these licences and we are in negotiations with the Marine Management Organisation [which give them out], so the battle is not over."

 The inspector has restricted annual ferry trips to 18,000 and maintained current speed restrictions.

 The report said: "The recharge [dredging works] has the potential to slow down the progress of the expansion of the channel that is currently cutting rapidly through the marsh and to delay its breakthrough.